The Cuisine of Hue

 Attention!
 Although we were able to track down some great meals, it must be said that the overall food scene in Hue disappointed us deeply.
 This city has given itself over to tourism of the worst kind, and genuinely good local restaurants are in short supply, especially in the old town.
 If you like burgers and pizza, you’ll be fine, but otherwise be prepared for a frustrating hunt.

 That warning doesn’t just apply to food.
-Hue was the sketchiest city which we had visited during our in Vietnam.
+Hue was the sketchiest city which we had visited in Vietnam.
 Has anyone ever approached you, asking if you’d like to have marijuana?
 Crack?
 Sex?
 Well, if that’s something you’ve been missing in your human experience, visit Hue.
 By nature, I’m a tolerant person, and slow to anger.
 But this is one of the only places in the world where I’ve truly lost my temper.
 Once, after a “friendly motorbike driver” had failed to tempt me with the usual offer of drink and drugs, he suggested sex with young girls.
 I lost it.
 He motored away, laughing, as I screamed.
 And there was nothing I could do, except hate Hue.

 Anyway, here’s the cuisine of Hue, which proves that even the most evil cities have their good side.